-In situations in which your dataset is very small or severely unbalanced, ML (or iteratively reweighted least squares (IRLS)) estimates of coefficients (and their P-values) may be biased because the estimation procedures rely on asymptotic properties.
+In situations in which your dataset is very small or severely unbalanced, ML (or IRLS) estimates of coefficients (and their P-values) may be biased because the estimation procedures rely on asymptotic properties.
 An alternative approach in these situations is to use exact logistic regression.
 Exact logistic regression constructs a statistical distribution which can be determined completely and estimates the coefficient and P-value for each independent variable separately, while conditioning out the other predictors in the model.
 Consequently, the estimates are referred to as conditional maximum likelihood (CML) estimates.
-The procedure is very computationally intensive, and in practical terms, can only be used on small datasets with relatively simple models.
+The procedure is very computationally intensive and in practical terms can only be used on small datasets with relatively simple models.
 It is possible to simplify the estimation procedure somewhat by identifying some predictors which need to be conditioned on, but for which you are not interested in the coefficients (eg confounders you want to control for).
-The details of exact logistic regression are beyond the scope of this text, so the reader is referred to (Mehta and Patel, 1995) for more information.
-Hilbe (2009) suggests that P-values comparable to those obtained from exact logistic regression can often be obtained in small datasets by using ordinary logistic regression with robust SE (see Sections 14.9.5 and 20.5.4).
-An example showing the application of exact methods to the birth weight data is shown in Example 16.13.
+The details of exact logistic regression are beyond the scope of this text, so the reader is referred to (Mehta & Patel, 1995) for more information.
+Hilbe (2009) suggests that P-values comparable to those obtained